INSTRUCTIONS FOR AUTHORS

 Leriche R. Surgery of Pain.
 Baltimore: Williams & Wilkins; 1939:889-898.

 Add tables is useful, but should not copy the wording (text).
-Tables must be appeared with number consecutively using Arabic numerals in their order of presentation in the text.
+Tables must be appeared with numbers consecutively using Arabic numerals in their order of presentation in the text.
 Tables must have appropriate labels.
 Tables should be typed double-spaced, each in a separate manner.
 Descriptive comments can be mentioned below in the tables.

 Color figures will be published free of charge if judged relevant and of good quality.